cjlferguson/cjlferguson.github.io/README.md

 6. Shipping Service: Expedited vs Standard.
 A pie chart providing a visual regarding  which shipping service is preferred by customers of combined merchants of India vs Amazon India  customers.
 7. Market Dominance: Amazon Vs Merchants.
 A pie chart visual regarding market dominance by revenue of Amazon India vs other merchants.
 8. Strongest Market By Revenue.
 A vertical bar chart indicating the state which contributes the largest revenue by sales to Amazon India.
 This provides a compliment to the ‘Percent Revenue by State’ map in (4.).

 Additionally, the dashboard includes several slicers for:

-Month.
+_Month_.
 The data covers only three months.
 It is therefore reasonable and creates ease to filter data by a specific month.

-Category.
+_Category_.
 Category stands for Category of Products.
 It is imperative to analyze the data through the perspective of products and its sales impact over time.

-Status.
+_Status_.
 Status stands for status on the product.
 This regards whether it has been delivered, shipped, pending, etc.

 **Key findings:**